 7th and 8th grade students can take the ZfA A2 test.

 This test will certify that your child has advanced basic German skills.
-Listening, Reading, Writing and Speaking will be tested, and your child will have to give a short presentation in German that he / she will have to prepare at home.
+Listening, Reading, Writing and Speaking will be tested, and your child will have to give a short presentation in German that they will have to prepare at home.

 This test will also provide the school with valuable information about the language development of your child, and it will also show if your child is ready to take the more rigorous DSD 1 exam.